markusorsi/pdga/README.md

 3. **Prepare Your Data:**

-   Place your CSV files containing building block data in the `bblocks/` directory:
+   Replace of modify the CSV files containing building blocks in the `bblocks/` directory:
    - `bb_monomers.csv`
    - `bb_ncaps.csv`
    - `bb_branches.csv`